julie-forman-kay-lab/IDPConformerGenerator/example/README.rst

     idpconfgen build -db idpconfgen_database.json -seq EGAAGAASS -nc 10 -csss csss_ex.txt -et 'pairs' -xp 1 1 1 1 -rs 0

 After some time you will see 10 conformers in the folder with the probabilistic CSSS.
+The "TYPE" in the `csssconv` output file indicates what format of DSSP codes are used.
+If a "_rd" is specified in "TYPE", idpconfgen assumes the reduced form (L+/H+/E+/G) is used.
+If a "_full" is specified in "TYPE", idpconfgen assumes singular DSSP codes are used.
+If neither "_rd" nor "_f" is specified in "TYPE", idpconfgen assumes combinations of _rd and _full are used.

 All IDPConfGen operations can be distributed over multiple cores.
 Use the flag :code:`-n` to indicate the number of cores you wish to use.